-You can move in with them yourself – but do be aware that that would require you to become a full-time adult caretaker for your parent, or a part-time one if your parent already has other help.
+They can move in with you or you can move in with them yourself – but do be aware that might require you to become a full-time adult caretaker for your parent, or a part-time one if your parent already has other help.

 If you have a job, a family, and a life, then giving all that up to care for your elderly parent is a huge responsibility that you must weigh carefully.